Granny Pods – The Complete Guide to Granny Pods (ADUs) for Seniors: Making Smart Housing Decisions in 2026

 Reality Check on Technology

 While high-tech features sound appealing, many families find basic safety features more practical than complex monitoring systems.
 Focus on grab bars and good lighting before investing in expensive technology that may malfunction or become obsolete.
+Before paying for complex sensors, energy upgrades that improve comfort and safety can deliver more daily value through lighting, insulation, and HVAC efficiency.

 To lower monthly bills, explore energy assistance and efficiency grants for seniors.